“In the kitchen, wrist twistin’ like a stir fry”

 My love of migas stretches back many years.
 I first had it at a rare Sunday brunch excursion to Lobo in Brooklyn.
 The owner was from Texas so the menu was his favorite Tex-Mex dishes.
 To this day it’s the only migas I’ve found in NYC though I haven’t really been searching.
 It’s certainly not the healthiest of breakfast options, but it damn better than most brunch items in NYC.

-I would generally stop there as I’ve pretty much fulfilled the ingredient requirements for my usual migas breakfast, but I wanted to get closer to the spirit of the dish’s inspiration.
-So I went back to the fridge and grabbed the leftover Rice Rice Baby.
+Traditional migas are simple: fried corn tortilla strips, scrambled eggs, some meat, and some pico.
+I wanted to get closer to the spirit of the dish’s theme song so I grabbed some leftover Rice Rice Baby to replace the pico.
 I was concerned the rice and Asian flavors would affect the finished dish, but it actually worked quite nicely.
 The fried rice added extra vegetable content and a bit more texture.

-I prefer to keep the toppings fairly simple – jalapenos, cheese, and hot sauce.
+Keep the garnish simple: jalapenos, a bit of bacon, and hot sauce.
 It’s traditional in Texas to serve this with salsa, guacamole, sour cream, and whole tortillas so you can assemble migas breakfast tacos.
-That’s more work than I want for breakfast so I just dig into the bowl with a fork.
+That’s more work than I want for breakfast so I just dig into the plate with a fork.

 MIGAS STIR FRY

-Scrambled eggs, fried corn tortillas, pico de gallo, fried rice, cotija cheese, and pickled jalapenos
+Scrambled eggs, fried corn tortillas, fried rice, cheddar cheese, pickled jalapenos, and bacon bits

-In a small bowl, lightly whisk the eggs and set aside.
+In a small bowl, lightly whisk the eggs, season with salt & pepper, and set aside.